-(Above) Eric Burdon — of the REAL Animals from the British Invasion, unlike the imposters who played at the Old Mill, later came to Salt Lake City with War, a hit-making band in their own right, from California.
+(Above) Eric Burdon — of the REAL Animals, unlike the imposters who played at the Old Mill under that name, later came to Salt Lake City with War, a hit-making band in their own right, from California.
 They performed at least twice in venues around Salt Lake before going their separate ways — but neither concert used light shows.

 Pink Floyd brought its pioneering light show along during two separate concert weekends in Salt Lake City during 1970 — promoting Ummagumma, their breakthrough album for millions of U.S.A. fans.

 Advertisement for the Pink Floyd concert on May 9, 1970 — Art by Rob Brown.
 Courtesy of Steve Jones and Charlie Hafen.

 Foster expressed high admiration for Pink Floyd’s performances in our interview, but admitted he also would have enjoyed getting more gigs at the Terrace as well.
 These two concerts occurred at the peak of general popularity for light shows among Baby Boom concert-goers.
 However, surviving members of Pink Floyd continue to present gigantic visual spectacles while performing in massive arenas around the world during the Twenty-First Century.

 Foster also mentioned disappointment when the Doors specifically requested “no light show” during their appearances at Lagoon’s Patio Garden in 1968.
 He described other times when he would both maintain a band under steady illumination and ‘do his job’ of presenting kinetic lighting effects for the enjoyment of the audience.